Carla-Guo/ESPresense/README.md

-# Deploying ESPresense on Seeed Studio XIAO ESP32C3
+# Deploying ESPresense on Seeed Studio XIAO ESP32C3 with Home Assistant

-This document describes how to integrate **ESPresense**—an open-source Bluetooth presence detection system—onto the **Seeed Studio XIAO ESP32-C3**.
-An XIAO ESP32-C3 based presence detection node for use with the [Home Assistant](https://www.home-assistant.io/) [`mqtt_room` component](https://www.home-assistant.io/components/sensor.mqtt_room/) for indoor positioning
+This document describes how to integrate the open-source Bluetooth presence detection system, **ESPresense**, with the **Seeed Studio XIAO ESP32-C3**.
+The presence detection node based on the XIAO ESP32-C3 can work with the [MQTT Room component](https://www.home-assistant.io/components/sensor.mqtt_room/) of Home Assistant to enable indoor positioning.

+---

-## Recent Updates
+## Project Overview

+**ESPresense** is an open-source Bluetooth Low Energy (BLE) presence detection system designed to work with **Home Assistant** using **MQTT**.

+In this migration:

 ### 1. Added XIAO ESP32-C3 Build Environment